TheresaLui/SelfHelpContent_v2/articles/problemscopingques.microsoft-intune/problemscopingques-microsoftintune-enrollment-ios-mac.md

 	"title": "Set up iOS and Mac device management", "fileAttachmentHint": "",
 	"formElements": [{
+			"id": "learn_more_text",
+			"order": 1,
+			"controlType": "infoblock",
+			"content": "<a href='https://aka.ms/intunetroubleshooting'>Click here</a> to troubleshoot your issue with the new Intune Troubleshooting Blade!"
+		},  {
-			"id": "What service are you having the issue with?", "order": 1,
+			"id": "What service are you having the issue with?", "order": 2,
 			"controlType": "dropdown",
 			"displayLabel": "Select the service impacted",
 			"watermarkText": "Choose your service",